gauravsonii/BizzTrack_Employee_management_system/README.md

 - Transition to a proper React build setup (e.g., Vite or Create React App) for better performance.
 - Add user authentication and authorization.

-## License
-This project is for educational purposes and not licensed for commercial use.

 ---

 **Developed by Parth Gaurav Soni**